 Indeed, Dr. Torralba with his own style of LEADERSHIP, created organizations and foundations for others to build and grow on.
 As one of the pillars, he was largely instrumental in placing Philippine rheumatology on the international map.
-He could be blunt with an unmatchable wit sometimes "tagos hanggang buto", but he has this genuineness of character and fatherly affection, and his heart is always in the right place.
+He could be blunt with an unmatchable wit sometimes "tagos hanggang buto", but he had this genuineness of character and fatherly affection, and his heart was always in the right place.
 The present generation of leaders owe their mentoring and inspiration to him.

-A personal tribute by another international icon in Rheumatology, the late Prof. Feng Pao Hsii (a great person who shares similar outstanding attributes of Prof TPT), aptly refers to Prof TPT as a "Man for all seasons" and "The true gentleman" (excerpted from an essay by John Walter Wayland, 1899):

-"The true gentleman is the man whose conduct proceeds from goodwill and an acute sense of propriety.
+A personal tribute by another international icon in Rheumatology, the late Prof. Feng Pao Hsii (another great person who shares similar outstanding attributes of Prof TPT), aptly refers to Prof TPT as a man for all seasons and "The true gentleman" (excerpted from an essay by John Walter Wayland, 1899): "The true gentleman is the man whose conduct proceeds from goodwill and an acute sense of propriety.
 Who does not make the poor man conscious of his poverty, the obscure man of his obscurity.
 Who is himself humble if necessity compels him to humble another.

 Who does not flatter wealth or boasts of his possessions or achievements.

 Who speaks with frankness but always with sincerity and sympathy.

 Whose deed follows his word.

 Who thinks of the rights and feelings of others rather than his own and who appears well in any company.

-A man with whom honour is sacred and virtue safe"

-Sir, thank you for setting the stage and blazing the trail for all of us.
+A man with whom honour is sacred and virtue safe" Sir, thank you for setting the stage and blazing the trail for all of us.
 We will forever remain your students...